sierdzio/qtwebservice/doc/README.txt

     --synchronous, --soap12, --standard-structure, --full-mode, --qmake

 2.2 Meaning
-All entries in single sections (with an exception of build system related switches) are exclusive - you can use only one at a time (the lates one specified is used).
+All entries in single sections (with an exception of build system related switches, and '--rest') are exclusive - you can use only one at a time (the lates one specified is used).
 For example, if you use --http and --json, only JSON flag will be set.

   2.2.1 Protocols
-    --soap10 - classes will contact with web service using SOAP1.0 protocol, --soap12 - classes will contact with web service using SOAP1.2 protocol, --http   - classes will contact with web service using HTTP protocol, --json   - classes will contact with web service using JSON protocol.
+    --soap10 - classes will contact with web service using SOAP1.0 protocol, --soap12 - classes will contact with web service using SOAP1.2 protocol, --http   - classes will contact with web service using HTTP protocol, --json   - classes will contact with web service using JSON protocol, --xml    - classes will contact with web service using XML protocol (non-SOAP), --rest=  - classes will contact with RESTful web service (this can be combined with previous flags.
+HTTP method can be specified after equals mark, for example: --rest=POST or --rest=put.
+If none is given, POST is assumed.
+Available options: POST, GET, PUT, DELETE.

   2.2.2 Synchronousness
     --synchronous  - communication with server will be performed using synchronous calls,